KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> q.set(':0-9', range(10))
 k(':0-9')
 ```
-and read it back using the `pyq.q.set` function
+and read it back using the `pyq.q.get` function
 ```python
 >>> q.get(_)
 k('0 1 2 3 4 5 6 7 8 9')